PassKeyRa/hotkey-proxy/README.md

 ## Example

 There is an example `./example.sh` that runs `obsidian` program and sets the execution of `echo lol >> /tmp/log.txt` shell string after pressing the hotkey `Ctrl+S` each time.

+## TODO

+* Add multiple hotkeys

+* It's not well-tested with different programs, so, there could be some issues.
+The problem is in window identification after running the program because we cannot simply get the X11 window by PID (I tried to use `_NET_WM_PID` window property for identification, but it's unstable).
+Now it was solved by waiting for active window to change